huyn8/untreaties2/phase 2/README.md

-# PHASE 2 GENERAL INFORMATION
+# PHASE 2 GENERAL INFORMATION & INSTRUCTIONS
 The objective of phase 2 of the project is to explore machine learning and data modeling through a set of provided data.

 Through extensive research and experimenting, the project has finally come to a conclusion.